 So, here I’ll share with you the 8 things I’ve been doing to try to keep Christmas special without overspending.
 I hope you find this helps you as much as it has me!

 I go shopping once a week and I very rarely make exceptions to that rule.
-Sometimes Hubby can stop by the store on his way home from work if we really need something, but I’d rather go without for a few days than make a random drive 20 miles into town to pick up an item or two.
-I usually do all of our shopping on Friday mornings and almost always start planning my next trip a few hours after I get home.
+Sometimes Hubby can stop by the store on his way home from work if we really need something, but I’d rather go without for a few days than make an unplanned drive 20 miles into town to pick up an item or two.
+I usually do all of our shopping on Friday mornings and almost always start planning my next trip a few hours after I get home from a shopping trip.

 Crazy?
 Maybe… but this way I have time to thoroughly plan the trip out and think about the things we might want (not need) and decide whether or not they are necessities.
 It helps prevent impulse purchases.